 If you can resist the brooding charms of the crimson red colour, blackberries, plums and delicate touch of pine, Old Vine is brilliant to cellar and allow to develop.
 With age, the lingering tannins and subtle oak deepen the palate profile.
 If needs must, crack open and decant and tuck in with roast lamb and all the trimmings.

-Or, you could leave the cooking to our chef Wayne, and try a glass of the Old Vine with one of beautifully cooked steaks in our Kaesler Steakhouse.
 If one glass (inevitably) turns into a bottle, you can book to stay at one of cottages and walk any after effects off the next day with a vineyard tour.
 So jump on the freeway and head to the Barossa.
 Old Vine will be waiting.